SruthiV/Item-Catalog/README.md

 ## Requirements
 ## Installation
 ### Credits
-Photo by Andrew Seaman on Unsplash
+Photo by Redd Angelo on Unsplash